When You Need To Call An Emergency Plumber

 If your toilet is overflowing with no end in sight, you should call your emergency plumber.
 Toilets overflow for a few reasons.
 It can be a sewer system backup, which we will discuss below.
 It can also overflow due to a blockage or an issue with the mechanism in the tank that is responsible for starting and stopping the flow of water.

-A burst pipe is a fast way to flood your basement or other parts of your home.
-Pipes can burst when the water in them freezes, causing the ice to expand and break the pipe.
-They can also burst simply due to old age.
-If you notice a pipe has burst (you might see an exposed pipe in your basement or notice water pooling inside of the house), turn off the main water valve and call your emergency plumber right away.
+A leaking pipe is a fast way to flood your basement or other parts of your home.
+Steel pipes being exposed to oxygen and minerals can cause corrosion, which leads your pipes to decay and leak.
+Many times pipes can be salvaged with pipe lining.
+If you notice a pipe is leaking (you might see an exposed pipe in your basement or notice water pooling inside of the house), turn off the main water valve and call your emergency plumber right away.

 Sewer System Backup